bunjlabs/Fuga-Framework/README.md

 [Roadmap](https://github.com/IntCode/Fuga-Framework/wiki/Roadmap)
 ## Installation

 Whe use Maven as build system.
-Because whe still in active developming whe don't have stable or beta versions.
-But you can manualy download and install snapshot releases GitHub.
-Anyway you can also feel free to use our maven snapshot repository:
+Due to the fact that whe still in active developming whe don't have stable or beta versions.
+But you can manualy download and install snapshot releases from GitHub.
+Anyway, you can also feel free to use our maven snapshot repository:
 ```
 <dependency>
   <groupId>com.bunjlabs</groupId>